mainwp/Bulk-Setting-Manager-Keys/WP Optimize/README.md

 ## WP Optimize settings key

+Tested version of WordPress 4.9.8, plugin version was WP optimize 2.2.4.

 This file is a key for deleting expired transients settings of the [WP Optimize](https://wordpress.org/plugins/wp-optimize/).

 ## How to use this key